 Have you ever heard of Heidi Grant Halvorson?
-Yesterday, I wrote and included a video clip about Stanford Professor Carol Dweck.
+Recently, I wrote and included a video clip about Stanford Professor Carol Dweck.
 She was Heidi Grant Halvorson’s graduate advisor.
 They both give me great tips I can apply coaching lawyers.

 In 2011, Heidi Grant Halvorson published: The Trouble With Bright Girls.
 I found it very helpful for my coaching and my novel.